5 Influential Black Physicians

 Posted Feb 1, 2023 under:

-Black doctors: Pioneers in shaping the medical field
+Black Pioneers in Medicine

 Black Americans have provided countless instances of innovation, invention, and groundbreaking research to the medical field.
 In honor of Black History Month, we have compiled five influential Black doctors who shaped the medical field for generations to come.